Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Preliminaries

-For a (noncompact) metric measure space, there are several ways to describe its growth of size.
-For the purpose of this paper, we will introduce two notions of growth.
+For a noncompact metric measure space, there are several ways to quantify large-scale growth.
+For the purposes of this paper, we use two notions of growth.
 The first one makes sense for general metric spaces.